 IoT evolves rapidly with advancements in connectivity, analytics and security.
 IT admins must understand the industry jargon before they can dig deeper into its nuances and manage an effective deployment.

-The easiest way to explain IoT starts with everyday examples, including smart thermostats or apps that allow you to turn off lights without the physical flip of a switch.
-These smart or connected devices represent the basic parts of IoT; technologists have so much more to learn if they want to implement IoT into their organizations.
-IoT deployments incorporate many other technologies, such as AI, cloud and edge computing, connectivity and security.
+Organizations adopt IoT technology to simplify tasks, but they won't find deploying IoT simple.
+Smart thermostats and devices that use apps to turn off lights without the physical flip of a switch are examples of IoT devices.
+These smart or connected devices represent the basic parts of IoT, but IoT deployments incorporate many other technologies, such as AI, cloud and edge computing, connectivity, and security.

 10 beginner terms to understand IoT in context

 Start with the basic IoT terminology to discover important components of IoT and how IoT fits in with other technology trends.

 Internet of things.
 IoT is a system of sensors that collects and exchanges data through a network connection without human involvement.
 Sensors detect and respond to an input from the physical environment, such as a refrigerator temperature or the vibrations of a machine.
 IoT devices monitor the state of a machine, environment or person -- the things in the internet of things.
 IoT derives value from data analysis when admins apply the technology to increase efficiency or better understand processes.

 IoT devices.
 Sometimes referred to as smart or connected devices, these include any device or sensor with computing capabilities that connects to the internet but is not traditionally internet-enabled.
 For example, a smart thermostat can adjust the temperature of a meeting room based on the number of people present.
 Smart sensors take input from their surroundings and act with predefined functions when specific conditions are met before the data is sent from the device.
 Traditional computing devices, such as computers, smartphones or tablets, do not fall under the realm of IoT.